microsoft/r-server-hospital-length-of-stay/_includes/step2.md

         SELECT TOP 1000 *    FROM [Hospital].[dbo].[LoS]

-4. When she looks at the metrics of both models, she notices that along with a faster performance time, the rxFastTrees model also performs with lower error, so she decides to use this model for prediction.
+4. Now she is ready for training the models.
+She creates and executes the following script to train and score  a regression Random Forest (rxDForest) and a gradient boosted trees model (rxFastTrees) on the training set.
+Both models will  predict LOS.
+When she looks at the metrics of both models, she notices that along with a faster performance time, the rxFastTrees model also performs with lower error, so she decides to use this model for prediction.

     *  **step3_training_evaluation**